 To keep Greece safe, the country is only opening its borders to countries which meet certain criteria around low levels of infection.
-We follow the advice of the UK government and FCDO stated that Skiathos and Skopolos are exempt from the FCDO advice against all non-essential international travel and this is why holidays can now go ahead.
+We follow the advice of the UK government and, as of 14 November, the FCDO removed Skiathos and Skopolos from the exempt list and are now advising against all but essential travel.
 Please regularly check the FCDO travel advice for the most up-to-date information.

 What is life like in Skiathos and Skopolos?

 Our local agent has confirmed that social distancing is in place in resorts and at the beaches.
 There must be no less than three metres in any direction between each party on the beach.
 Towels will usually be provided at private beaches and hotels to cover seating surfaces and they will also be disinfected regularly.
 Shops are open but you may need to queue due to social distancing rules.
 Restaurants and bars are starting to open in resorts with social distancing measures in place.

 How should I keep safe in Skiathos and Skopolos?